 The handling of personal data often confronts researchers with legal challenges: Under what conditions may personal data be processed?
 What requirements must be met and what strategies can be used to store, process, share and preserve data securely?
 In this course, you will learn about data protection aspects when handling your research data.

-to the Online course
+to the WOrkshop Slides

 Location: Online